Timeline of Financial Innovation in Medieval Western Europe

 By

-11th Century: Norman expansion leads to the foundation of the Exchequer and forms the syncretic basis for the 13th century Hanseatic League
+11th Century: Norman expansion (North-Sea Empire) leads to the creation of the Exchequer and forms the syncretic basis for the 13th century Hanseatic League

 Loading page...